9.1 Placement and Review of Positions

 The University and the Association recognize the benefit of ongoing performance feedback for employees.
 At least once per year, using the job profile as a basis, the supervisor shall meet and discuss the performance of duties with each member.
 The supervisor will then complete a performance feedback and development plan.
 A copy will be provided to the member.
 The member may attach a personal statement to the feedback, with a copy to the supervisor and placed on the personnel file.
 Members who do not receive annual performance feedback or a development plan may grieve the matter.

-Effective 1 May of each year, increments of 2% are provided up to the target point of the salary range to recognize growth in proficiency from experience and a satisfactory level of performance over a given time span, usually one (1) year.
+Increments are to recognize growth in proficiency from experience and a satisfactory level of performance over a given time span, usually one (1) year.
 If a member’s performance is considered unsatisfactory, the annual increment may be withheld.
 If the increment is to be withheld, the member will be given reasons in writing as soon as possible after the decision is made with a copy provided to the Association.
 Withholding an increment will be grievable subject to provisions of the grievance procedure (Article 17.2)

 9.5.1 Increment Date